molily/molily.de/_posts/2020-11-21-testing-angular.md

 The function is a predicate.
 The function is called for each request, decides whether the candidate matches and returns a boolean.

 This lets you sift through all requests programmatically and check all criteria.
-The candidate is an [HttpRequest](https://angular.io/api/common/http/HttpRequest) instance with properties like `method`, `url`, `headers`, `body`, `params` etc.
+The candidate is an [HttpRequest](https://angular.io/api/common/http/HttpRequest) instance with properties like `method`, `url`, `headers`, `body`, `params`, etc.

 There are two possible approaches: Either you use `expectOne` with many criteria, like in the predicate example.
 If some request detail does not match, `expectOne` throws an exception and fails the test.